HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Discussions, Limitations, and Future Work

 \subsection{Sim2real through Real2sim}

 \textbf{Lessons learned:} To overcome sim2real gaps, the design of simulation pipelines needs to be guided by the constraints of hardware and environments in the real-world.
-On one hand, we determine the input representation of \modelName based on what could be obtained from sensors and off-the-shelf perception modules and how accurate they are.
-We find that intermediate features, such as detected human positions and processed point clouds, reduces sim2real gaps.
-On the other hand, we also ensure the consistency of the simulation and real-world, such as the robot action space, whenever possible.
-These design choices allow our policy to generalize to different simulation environments and deploy to challenging real-world scenarios.
+On one hand, we determine the input representation of \modelName based on what could be obtained from sensors and perception modules and how accurate they are.
+We find that intermediate features, such as detected human positions and processed point clouds, reduce sim2real gaps.
+On the other hand, we also ensure the consistency of the simulation and real-world, such as the robot dynamics model, whenever possible.
+These design choices allow our policy to generalize to different simulation environments and be deployed in challenging real-world scenarios.

-\textbf{Limitation and future work:} However, although we have minimized the sim2real gaps through real2sim, certain gaps still exist.
-Before sim2real transfer, the policy needs to be finetined in simulations that mimic the target environments (Fig.\ref{fig:simulator}(d) and (e)).
-Despite this, in real-world experiments, the difficulty of the task is reduced and the agility of the robot policy is only partially transferred from simulation.
+\textbf{Limitation and future work:} Although we have minimized the sim2real gaps through real2sim, certain gaps still exist.
+Before sim2real transfer, the policy needs to be finetined in simulations that mimic the target environments (Fig.\ref{fig:sim_env_appendix}).
 To further align the simulation and the real-world, we plan to explore the following directions for future work: (1) developing a more natural pedestrian model to replace the ORCA humans in the simulator, (2) revising our pipeline to enable failure detections and self-supervised RL fine-tuning in the real-world~\cite{Zhu2020The, chang2023data}, (3) using a small amount of real-world data to automatically optimize the parameters of our simulator to match the real-world environment~\cite{du2021auto,lim2022real2sim2real}.